 Everybody loves instant gratification including business leaders.
 However, instant gratification is a rare treat and the pursuit of instant gratification often creates more pain than patiently waiting for results over time.

-Companies are rightly applying a more critical eye to their corporate cultures and look to intervene in positive ways to promote strong, beneficial cultures.
+Companies are rightly applying a more critical eye to their corporate cultures and look to intervene in positive ways to promote strong, mutually-beneficial cultures.
 Unfortunately, many companies look for cultures to improve overnight and seek quick fixes delivering immediate, large-scale impacts.
-Unfortunately, these aggressive efforts, despite being well-intentioned pursuits of noble objectives, regularly fail to produce the desired impact and often add to the problem rather than addressing it.
+These aggressive efforts, despite being well-intentioned pursuits of noble objectives, regularly fail to produce the desired impact and often add to the problem rather than addressing it.

 Achieving a healthy corporate culture is analogous to a maintaining a healthy weight.
-It is easier to maintain a healthy weight than to reach your target weight initially.
-And worse, it is easiest to move away from your target way.
+It is easier to maintain a healthy weight than to initially reach your target weight.
+And worse, it is easiest to move away from your target weight.
 Establishing an unhealthy culture, like gaining weight, takes time, but happens unintentionally so that time often goes unnoticed.
 Moving from unhealthy culture to healthy culture, like losing weight, also takes time, but time that feels more significant than moving in the other direction because it requires conscious intention.

 Just as a person with the ambition to lose 25 pounds should not expect to see the scale shift dramatically after only one week, companies cannot expect cultural change to happen quickly.
 Just as the move from unhealthy to healthy foods would likely backfire if the portion size was doubled for the healthy food, too much effort to “fix” culture quickly can cause efforts to improve culture to backfire.